cibuddy/cibuddy/README.md

 ## Hardware Light Integration

-The CIBuddy application currently supports two hardware lights.
+The CIBuddy application currently supports two eXtreme Feedback Devices (hardware lights).
 First of all, the well known [Delcom Lights][1] and secondly the [i-Buddy][2] MSN notification figures.
-Just plug-in your lights and wire each one with your distinct build configuration.
+Just plug-in your device(s) and wire each one with your distinct build configuration.
 You could use multiple lights and also mix and match different types of lights to indicate your build status independently for each project for instance.
-The cool thing is that an i-Buddy only costs about [15 Euro][8], which is a very cool price for the fun.
+The cool thing is that an i-Buddy costs just about [8,50 Euro][8], which is an almost unbeatable price.
 Below is a picture from our deployment.
 You could see 3 indicators (a delcom light, a devel i-Buddy and the regular i-Buddy) indicating the build status of various build branches.

 ![9]

-## Jenkins Server Integration
+## Jenkins-CI and Travis-CI Server Integration

-The jenkins.status subproject provides capabilities to consume a list of Jenkins server url's and expose their configuration to the CIBuddy application.
+The jenkins and travis subprojects provide capabilities to consume lists of server url's and expose their configuration to the CIBuddy application.
 After exposure, these servers could be used for build checks.

 ## Getting Started